 - The current limit on the total number of DVIPAs on a system is 1024.
-This includes: - All DVIPA's defined with VIPADEFINE - All DVIPA's defined with VIPABACKUP - All deactivated DVIPAs - All application instance DVIPAs (defined with VIPARANGE) - Popular with many users (used to virtualize network access to single instance of application) - In V2R2, we will lift the current limit of 1024 DVIPAs to 4096 for application instance DVIPAs. - DVIPAs defined with VIPADEFINE and VIPABACKUP and target of a VIPADISTRIBUTE will still be limited to 1024. - The current limit of 1024 IPv4 VIPARANGE statements and 1024 IPv6 VIPARANGE statements will also be lifted to 4096 for each type of VIPARANGE statement.
+This includes: - All DVIPA's defined with VIPADEFINE - All DVIPA's defined with VIPABACKUP - All deactivated DVIPAs - All application instance DVIPAs (defined with VIPARANGE) - Popular with many users (used to virtualize network access to single instance of application) - In V2R2, we will lift the current limit of 1024 DVIPAs to 4096 for application instance DVIPAs. - DVIPAs defined with VIPADEFINE and VIPABACKUP and target of a VIPADISTRIBUTE will still be limited to 1024. - The total number of IPv4 + IPv6 application-instance DVIPAs is limited to 4096.